jupyter-widgets/ipywidgets/CONTRIBUTING.md

 We appreciate contributions from the community.
 (See [Guidelines](docs/source/contributing.md) here).

-All developer information can be found [here](https://ipywidgets.readthedocs.io/en/latest/developer_docs.html)
+Current developer information can be found in the latest docs [here](https://ipywidgets.readthedocs.io/en/latest/developer_docs.html).

-or for a quick start:
+For a quick start:

 [Developer install information](docs/source/dev_install.md) for installation steps.